TencentBlueKing/blueking-paas/README_EN.md

 - The development model of the front-end and back-end separation makes the R&D collaboration of SaaS more efficient
 - Support custom background process and start command, more flexible developer perspective
 - Provides enhanced services such as MySQL, RabbitMQ, object storage (bk-repo)
-- Through container image deployment, it becomes easier to develop Blue Whale SaaS
+- Through container image deployment, it becomes easier to develop BlueKing SaaS
 - Fully upgrade the Python development framework to keep up with the latest Django official technical solutions
-- Added Node.js development framework, immediately enjoy the low-code R&D mode of Blue Whale visualization platform
+- Added Node.js development framework, immediately enjoy the low-code R&D mode of BlueKing visualization platform

 ## Code Directory Description